bsideup/jabel/README.md

 The result is a valid Java 8 bytecode for your switch expressions, `var` declarations, and other features unavaliable in Java 8.

+## Why it works

+The JVM has evolved a lot for the past years.
+However, most language features that were added are simply a syntatic sugar.
+They do not require new bytecode, hence can be compiled to the Java 8.

+But, since the Java language was always bound to the JVM development, new language features require the same target as the JVM because they get released altogether.

+As was previously described, Jabel makes the compiler think that certain features were developed for Java 8, and removes the checks that otherwise will report them as invalid for the target.

+It is important to understand that it will use the same code as for Java 12 and won't change the result's classfile version, because the compilation phase will be done with Java 8 target.

 ## How to use

 The plugin is distributed with [Jitpack](https://jitpack.io)